 - Was born to you and your spouse/ex-spouse, is a step-child, or legally adopted

-- Meets all other conditions outlined by the IRAS in terms of the Handicapped Child Relief (HCR) or Qualifying Child Relief (QCR)
+- Meets all other conditions in terms of the Handicapped Child Relief (HCR) or Qualifying Child Relief (QCR) Iras outlined.

 You can also visit the official lRAS site if you’re after a bit more detail about qualifying for WMCR.

 How much tax relief can be claimed through WMCR?

 The amount of tax relief you can claim is determined by your child order.
 That means that you can claim a percentage of your annual earned income for every child you have.
 For example, if you have 3 kids, WMCR could reduce your chargeable income by 60%.
 Isn’t that a great incentive to stay in the workforce?

 Take a look below to understand how the child order percentages apply, but remember that these tax percentages have a maximum cap of 100% of your taxable income.